 • Control labor costs.
 Avoid paying overtime by fine-tuning scheduling or converting to part-time employees.
 Cross-train employees to fill more than one role.

 • Downsize your office space.
 Do you really need so much, or are you storing too much inventory and/or equipment?
-Is there another space available for a lower rent?
+Is there another space available for lower rent?

 • Lease expensive equipment rather than buy it.
 There are many factors to consider — including shelf life, maintenance needs, product selection and taxes — so be sure to discuss with your Xendoo accountant whether this would be a cost-effective strategy for you.